Photograph - Vessel, Steam Ship, after 1890

 ABOUT THE S S EDINA

-The three masted iron screw steamer SS Edina was built in Glasgow, Scotland, in 1854 by Barclay and Curle.
+The three-masted iron screw steamer SS Edina was built in Glasgow, Scotland, in 1854 by Barclay and Curle.
 She was adorned with the figurehead of ‘fair maid of Judea’.
-The many years of service made SS Edina famous world-wide as the longest serving screw steamer.
+The many years of service made SS Edina famous worldwide as the longest-serving screw steamer.
 (The term screw steamer comes from being driven by a single propeller, sometimes called a screw, driven by a steam engine.)

-SS Edina’s interesting history includes English Chanel runs, serving in the Crimean Ware carrying ammunition, horses and stores to the Black Sea, and further service in the American Civil War and later, serving in the western district of Victoria as well as in Queensland and carried gold, currency and gold prospectors Australia to New Zealand.
+SS Edina’s interesting history includes English Channel runs, serving in the Crimean War carrying ammunition, horses and stores to the Black Sea, and further service in the American Civil War and later, serving in the western district of Victoria as well as in Queensland and carried gold, currency and gold prospectors Australia to New Zealand.
 SS Edina had the privilege of being an escort vessel to H.R.H. the Duke of Edinburgh during his visit to Australia in 1867.

-In March 1863 SS Edina arrived in Port Phillip Bay, Melbourne and was bought by Stephen Henty, of Portland fame, to work the cargo and passenger run from Melbourne – Warrnambool – Port Fairy - Portland.
+In March 1863, SS Edina arrived in Port Phillip Bay, Melbourne and was bought by Stephen Henty, of Portland fame, to work the cargo and passenger run from Melbourne – Warrnambool – Port Fairy - Portland.
 After a short time of working the run from Australia to New Zealand, with passengers and cargo that included gold and currency, she returned to her Melbourne - Warrnambool – Port Fairy run, with cargo including bales of wool produced in the western district of Victoria.

 The Warrnambool Steam Packet Company purchased SS Edina in 1867; she was now commanded by Captain John Thompson and Chief Engineer John Davies.
 She survived several mishaps at sea, had a complete service and overhaul and several changes of commanders.